 Our homes and classrooms are full with learners of all different kinds!
 There are some kids who thrive on creativity.
 Ones who are always coloring or doodling, who would always choose to be crafting or building instead of learning about numbers or letters.
 As teachers and parents, we are always looking for number games and kid’s learning activities that help all of our children be successful!
 What is a better way to combine creativity and teaching numbers than hands-on activities like these Free Color By Number Color Worksheets For 0-10?!?

-If you are working on numbers 0-10, these Color By Number Activity Sheets are PERFECT for you.
-Even if your children are not creativity focused, this activity seems like a fun game more than ‘work’.
+If you are working on number counting 0-10, these Color By Number Activity kindergarten math worksheets are PERFECT for you.
+Even if your children are not creativity focused, this activity seems like a fun math game more than ‘work’!

-How to Use the Color by Number Worksheets
+How to Use these Free Color by Number Worksheets:

-The first thing I have my daughter do was trace the number.
+The first thing I have my daughter do is trace the number.

 Next, I ask her to color the correct number of objects in the top array.
 For instance, on the 3 page, I show her the apples and ask her to color three apples.

 This provides a bit more of a challenge than a picture of the correct number of objects.
 These arrays require kids to focus on counting the correct number instead of just assuming that the objects shown are the right amount.

 The final and most exciting part is to color the math color by number portion.
 I have used blue, yellow, red and green.
 Children will follow the number map: 1- Blue, 2- Yellow, etc. When it is all colored in correctly, the number word will be bright and bold!